Charles Grafton Wilberton French (born

 When Charles received this information he returned to Beaufort, and on

 April 29, 1886, Nancy Leecraft Manney married her beloved Charles Grafton Wilberton French in her home at 305 Ann Street.
-In less than a month, on June 14, 1886, succumbed to her consumption and died in the arms of her husband.
-French returned to Nancy and died a few years later in California on San Francisco August 14, 1891.
+In less than two months, on June 14, 1886, succumbed to her consumption and died in the arms of her husband.
+French returned to Nancy and died a few years later in California on San Francisco August 13, 1891.

 Nancy Manney French is buried in the Manney family plot with her brother, Dr. James Lente Manney and their parents in the Old Burying Ground on